euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 ## EUL

 EUL (Euler Token) is an ERC-20 token that allows the owner to delegate voting rights to any address, including their own address.
 Changes to the owner’s token balance automatically adjust the voting rights of the delegate.

+## Propose

+The first step is to canvas support from the wider community for making an upgrade.
+This will usually involve submission of a description of the general idea to the Euler Forum, here.

+Once the idea has been debated and refined with input from others, it can be put forward for an off-chain vote via Snapshot, here.
+Off-chain voting is non-binding, but helps the community verify that there is real support for a proposal before it goes to the final stage.

+The final stage of a proposal requires a governance action to be created and submitted as a formal on-chain proposal.
+An on-chain proposal requires a user to have 0.5% of the total EUL supply owned or delegated to them.
+A governance action is a package of executable code that can be used to alter the state of the protocol in some way or transfer funds from the Euler Treasury.
+For example, it could be code that alters an interest rate parameter (see Euler Parameters), or promotes an asset from Isolation Tier to Collateral Tier (see Asset Tiers), or a much more involved proposal that adds an entirely new module to the Euler smart contracts (see Euler Smart Contracts).

+## Cast Vote

+Once an on-chain proposal has been successfully made, 3% of the EUL supply is required to vote ‘yes’ on the proposal in order for it to reach quorum.
+There is a 7 day period in which people can vote.
+If a vote passes, there is a 2 day time lock delay on execution during which Euler users can prepare for the change.